tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 ## The Brainfuck Machine plus IO Bundle

 By now, we have a specialized turing tape, or let's say *Brainfuck Machine Tape*, which can in principle perform the operations `+`, `-`, `<`, `>`, `.`, and `,`.
-The functions, which provide these operations, return a new Brainfuck Machine Tape.
+The functions providing these operations, return a new Brainfuck Machine Tape.
 This is enough to represent a single naked Brainfuck Machine.

 However, we still have to feed it with commands by hand.